dzalf/TPL0102_Dual_Digital_Potentiometer/README.md

 The main intention is to use this library with the breakout/Development Boards soon to be available on [Tindie](https://www.tindie.com/stores/ivorycircuits/).
 In advance, I can say that there is a tiny mistake on these boards where I accidentally swapped the position of LED_CHA and LED_CHB.
 Not a big deal, as it can be solved by software.
 I will make sure that the next version does not have this issue.

+30-June-20

+Updated to version 0.4.
+New methods and overloaded constructors available.
+It is possible to override the nominal resistance by setting up the pot with the measured value.
+Finished testing this library on the prototypes of the PCBs to be sold soon :wink:

 Stay safe

 Cheers :beer: